 According to HubSpot and Boomerang, the ideal length of a sales email is between 50 and 125 words.

 If it is shorter, most of the time you won't be able to tell your prospects everything you would like, you can't build your story effectively.
 And if it is longer, it may intimidate them.

 If you pay attention to formatting, however, a longer email can also be effective: just keep the skimmers in mind.

 If you use e-mail templates for your newsletter and also include images, particular images of people, pay attention to the "eye gaze theory".
 Design, images complement your copy: if you write a great headline, you have to direct attention to it to get noticed.

 In April I was visiting the Digital Marketing World Forum in Amsterdam, where Paul Poels, Director of Digital Analytics at Philips talked about how they A/B tested a banner where a baby was looking to the right, away from the text (A) and to the right, at the headline (B).
 See the results for yourself:

 Source: Paul Poels

 I won't go on about how you should format the copy regarding font sizes and colors, because that is basic stuff.
-Keep in mind that you have the opportunity to use a vast array of different formatting solutions, but that doesn't necessary mean that you should.
+Keep in mind that you have the opportunity to use a vast array of different formatting solutions, but that doesn't necessarily mean that you should.

-Stick to 2-3 fonts, font sizes and colors: don't confuse the readers and use what fits your brand, because regarding brand recognition it is crucial.
+Stick to 2-3 fonts, font sizes, and colors: don't confuse the readers and use what fits your brand, because regarding brand recognition it is crucial.